CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/ORP.2 Personal.md

 ### 2 2 Abuse of Permissions

 Anyone who wants to edit information needs appropriate permissions.
-Users may misuse them by exploiting them to manipulate, transmit, or otherwise harm information.
+Users may misuse them by exploiting them to manipulate, transmit, or otherwise harm the institution.

 ### 2 3 Missing or inadequate regulations